TWWinde/Med-USIS/README.md

-# Unsupervised Semantic Image Synthesis for Medical Imaging
+# Med-GAN: Unsupervised Semantic Image Synthesis for Medical Imaging

 Obtaining large labeled datasets in the medical field is often hard due to privacy concerns.
 A